avijstein/Astrology/README.md

 ![Day of Week](Images/dayofweek.png)

 When we break down the dates into the days of the week, we notice that 'Saturday' is *slightly* outside the 2-Sigma level.
-This could partly be explained by an [increase in births during the week][1], and will need to be controlled for during follow up investigations.
+This could partly be explained by an [increase in births during the week][1], and will need to be investigated further.

 ### Further Analysis